TristanD7854/understanding-front-back/INFO.md

 ok    -projet angular SSR (Universal)                                       **TODO : add SSG** ok    -projet angular CSR
     -projet avec le nouveau -> créer server components, tester avec slow network (3g in inspector), avec loading screen     **todo : add app->feed->post + ad-feed svg**

+TODO : add buttons/dropdown, headers + some content not orginating from express
+    to test non-interactivity in SSR case

 You can simulate a slower network to see the transition more clearly as follows: